SAVE A DOG

 Getting them out of the shelter environment, working with them to develop social skills, confidence, and trust, while showing and teaching respect, will give them the chance to shine.

-We’re excited to be making good progress building our dog cottage.
-The cottage is designed to resemble more of an in-home living environment for our dogs during their temporary stay at our rescue.
-We will be able to accommodate 3 dogs and are looking to eventually house a few cats as well.
-Stay tuned for more pictures and updates.
+We’re excited to having almost finished our dog cottage.
+The cottage is designed to safely and comfortably house our dogs during their temporary stay at our rescue.
+It is surrounded by a fully fenced play yard where they can release some energy, and where we can work on some training and socialization with them.
+We are able to accommodate 6 dogs and are looking to eventually house a few cats as well.
+We will post more pictures soon.

 The Wallflowers Shine Project is a registered 501 c (3) non-profit organization which is dedicated to rescuing the abandoned, rehabilitating the neglected, and finding loving forever homes for all while actively promoting and encouraging the adoption of shelter animals.